AgnosPCB/documentation/docs/how_to/Settings_menu.md

 #### INLINE Mode

-Select this mode the AOI is installed in a conveyor belt.
-Lear more about this functionality in the following section: [Conveyor integration](../getting_started/Conveyor_integration.md)
+Select this mode when the AOI is installed on a conveyor belt.
+Learn more about this functionality in the following section: [Production line integration](../maintenance/Conveyor_integration.md)

 #### Manual align mode

 Enable this option to align the REFERENCE and UUI images manually.
-Lear more about this functionality in the following section: [Manual aligment tool](../features/Manual_alignment.md)
+Learn more about this functionality in the following section: [Manual alignment tool](../features/Manual_alignment.md)

 #### Remember sensibility